cevher/Time-Series-Analysis/README.md

 4. Run the utils.ipynb in oder to preprocess hal.xlsx within dataset folder.
 5. Run "python main.py --train True --evaluate True --dataset hal --epoch 100 --window_size 28 --horizon 5 --norm_method z_score --train_length 9  --test_length 1"

-You might change --horizon to try for different future timestamps at your please.
+You might change --horizon argument to try for different future timestamps at your please.
+We have tried 5 days and 10 days in the paper.